TahirAnny/BitsOfTahira/README.md

 - Node.js (v14 or higher)
 - npm or yarn
-- Gmail account for email functionality
+- EmailJS account for email functionality

 ### Installation